Sam10-debug/DreamDevs_Group_One/README.md

 userservice-7f6df69544-nskdf          2/2     Running     0          2m53s
 ```

-10. Access the Bank of Anthos frontend at the frontend service `EXTERNAL_IP`, then log in as `test-user` with the pre-populated credentials added to the Cloud SQL-based `accounts-db`.
+10. Access the MoniNext frontend at the frontend service `EXTERNAL_IP`, then log in as `testuser` with the pre-populated credentials added to the Cloud SQL-based `accounts-db`.
 You should see the pre-populated transaction data show up, from the Cloud SQL-based `ledger-db`.
 You're done!

 8. Once you are done with it, delete the GKE cluster.